In New York, there are two different ways of accessing public records depending upon your location.

 - Sexual offenses

 - Educational and employment history

 - Residential addresses

 Since the tool is linked to hundreds of public record databases across the US, you can access maximum information for a comprehensive background check on anyone.

 Here’s how you can run a background check using RealPeopleSearch:

-- Go to the homepage of RealPeopleSearch.
+- Go to the background check page of RealPeopleSearch.